-The following information relates to your 2018-19 parking registration application process.
-Student parking space on campus is limited, and permits are issued on a first-come, first-serve basis.
-I urge you to submit your application by the July 1, 2018 deadline.
-Applications received after the deadline may not receive a parking decal.
-The annual parking registration fee is $180.00.
+The following information relates to your parking registration application process.
+Student parking space on campus is limited, and permits are issued on a first come, first served basis.
+Applications received after the deadline, July 10, 2020, may not receive a parking decal.
+The annual parking registration fee is $180.00 ($90 per semester).
 All parking registrations will result in an automatic charge to your student account.
 Please pick up your parking sticker when you arrive on campus in the fall.
 A copy of the College Parking Regulations and map will be issued at that time.

 Information for specific constituencies is found below.